emma35johnson/Spotify/README.md

 Note: I opted for the download with a quick turn-around time.
 It took about a week to recieve data that recorded listening history over the course of 1 year.
 There are other options available.

+Also -- see branch including a short presentation of my analysis.
+Enjoy!